We all know life is complicated.

 Will a king-size bed fit in a U-Pack?

-What is the best way to load a U-Pack trailer?
+What’s the best way to load a U-Pack trailer?

-How much will fit in a 16-foot POD?
+For comparison, how much will fit in a 16-foot POD?

 Does U-Pack do local moves?